Davidslv/davidslv.github.com/_posts/2025-11-14-implementing-dijkstra.md

 4. **Performance is good**: O(n) is fast enough for roguelike grids
 5. **Multiple uses**: One implementation serves many purposes

-## Further Reading

-- [Ensuring Player Accessibility in Procedurally Generated Levels](./01-ensuring-player-accessibility.md) - Using Dijkstra's for accessibility
-- [Finding the Longest Path: A Key to Better Level Design](./02-finding-longest-path.md) - Using Dijkstra's twice for longest path
-- [Monster AI: Simple Pathfinding That Feels Smart](./05-monster-ai.md) - Using Dijkstra's for AI

 ## Conclusion

 Dijkstra's algorithm is a fundamental tool for roguelike development.
 Its simple implementation, good performance, and multiple use cases make it ideal for grid-based games.
 By implementing it correctly, you enable pathfinding, distance calculations, accessibility checks, and AI behavior—all with one algorithm.